Northern Calloway: Legal troubles, health problems and final years on Sesame Street

 In his authorized history Street Gang: The Complete History of Sesame Street, author Michael Davis writes that Calloway's final years on the show were marked by periods of deteriorating health and ability punctuated by episodes of erratic behavior.
 During these years, he cites that Calloway reportedly bit music coordinator Danny Epstein during an on-set fight.
-Davis also states Calloway once appeared unannounced at the high school of Alison Bartlett ("Gina" on Sesame) and proposed to her, despite his being 23 years her senior.
+Davis also states Calloway once appeared unannounced at Alison Bartlett's ("Gina" on Sesame) high school and proposed to her, despite his being 23 years her senior.
 Calloway's fellow cast members observed subtle clues to his erratic behavior and increasingly kept their distance.
 In addition, his criminal record caused him to be banned from Canada, where Follow That Bird was filmed; he is absent from the film.

 By 1987, executive producer Dulcy Singer became increasingly doubtful about Calloway's future with the show.
-As a result, the writers gradually ended the relationship that the character of David had with Maria, which had been in the storyline for several years (Maria soon began a romance with Luis Rodriguez (Emilio Delgado), which resulted in their marriage in May 1988) In the episode of Maria and Luis's wedding David can be heard thinking in his mind how sad he is that Maria is marrying Luis and not him.
-Eventually, in the spring of 1989, Calloway was dismissed from Sesame Street by Singer, following the aforementioned incident with music coordinator Danny Epstein.
+As a result, the writers gradually ended the relationship that the character of David had with Maria, which had been in the storyline for several years (Maria soon began a romance with Luis Rodriguez [Emilio Delgado], which resulted in their marriage in May 1988).
+In the episode of Maria and Luis's wedding, David can be seen and heard how disappointed and sad he was that Maria was marrying Luis instead of him.
+Eventually, in the spring of 1989, Singer dismissed Calloway from Sesame Street following the aforementioned incident with music coordinator Danny Epstein.
 His final appearance was in the 20th-season finale, which aired on May 12, 1989.
 In the following season, it was explained that David went to live with his grandmother on her farm in a rural part of New York to take care of her, as ownership of Hooper's Store was turned over to the character of Mr. Handford, played first by Leonard Jackson and later David Smyrl.

 Mental health and death

 Shortly after his termination from Sesame Street, Calloway was admitted to Stony Lodge Hospital in Ossining, New York, where he received treatment for bipolar disorder.

 On January 9, 1990, a violent altercation between Calloway and a staff physician took place.
 Calloway was subsequently taken to Phelps Memorial Hospital in North Tarrytown and pronounced dead.
-A coroner's report listed Calloway's official cause of death as exhaustive psychosis, now more commonly called Excited Delirium Syndrome (EDS), a controversial condition often applied posthumously to individuals who die under restraint in custody.
+A coroner's report listed Calloway's official cause of death as exhaustive psychosis, now more commonly called excited delirium syndrome (EDS), a controversial condition often applied posthumously to individuals who die under restraint in custody.

 Prior to his death, Calloway's marriage to Terri Calloway had ended in divorce.
-At the time of his death, his mother, Bunnetta Calloway, and his brother Gregory Calloway, both of Manhattan, and his sister Connie Calloway Jackson, of Baltimore, Maryland, were still alive.
+At the time of his death, his mother, Bunnetta Calloway, his brother, Gregory Calloway, both of Manhattan, and his sister, Connie Calloway Jackson, of Baltimore, Maryland, were still alive.
 He was buried in Ferncliff Cemetery.